Quantifying Very Extreme Precipitation and Temperature Using Huge Ensembles Generated by Machine Learning-based Climate Model Emulators: Methods

 \subsection{Statistical extreme value analysis}

 We use the climextRemes package \citep{climextRemes} to carry out EVA separately for each grid cell, fitting both threshold exceedance and block maxima models using maximum likelihood.
 For block maxima analysis, we fit the generalized extreme value (GEV) distribution to annual maxima.
 For the threshold exceedance (peaks-over-threshold [POT]) analysis, we fit a point process representation of the generalized Pareto distribution (GPD) to observations exceeding a threshold \citep[Section 7]{smith1989extreme,coles2001introduction}.
 Parametrizations for the GEV and GPD are given in Appendix A and correspond to \cite{coles2001introduction}.
 GPDs are fit to a series of increasing thresholds, corresponding to the upper 0.001 to 0.00001 quantiles of daily observations, spaced on a regular grid of 10 quantiles on the log scale.
 These correspond to selecting the largest 3857, 2313, 1387, 831, 499, 299, 180, 108, 65, and 39 observations.
-Note that our largest sample size still uses fewer than one observation per year, while our smallest sample size still requires extrapolation for 1-in-1000 year AEP values.
-AEP values are estimated using the parameter point estimates, with AEP value uncertainty calculated using the statistical delta method.
+AEP values are estimated using the parameter point estimates, with AEP value uncertainty calculated using the statistical delta method on the MLE-based information matrix.
 For probabilities that are low but not too low, the size of our ensemble also allows us to assess EVA results by comparing AEP value estimates to empirical quantiles \citep[e.g.,][]{huang2016estimating}.

 Our statistical fitting assumes independence across all years of the ensemble, which seems reasonable given the limited predictability of the atmosphere and that the ensemble's years encompass different starting values and different years of forcing data.
 Also we assume stationarity, in part given the use of only 22 years of forcing data but also for convenience \citep[see also][]{ben2020evaluation}.
 Our main goal is to explore big-picture statistical questions, rather than to account for finer-grained sources of variability.
 Our analysis treats the days within a year as independent, which could cause our estimation of uncertainty to be too low.
 There are widely-used techniques accounting for short-term dependence (e.g., declustering or bootstrapping) that can be used in practice.
 For simplicity, these are not considered here.
 The analysis does not account for dependence between the grid cells.
 Some of this dependence is caused by true dependence in precipitation and temperature between grid cells (at both weather and climate time scales), while some is likely from the known spatial smoothing present in the ACE2 emulator \citep{watt2025ace2}.